 Ranch Karanambu, Guyana

 This is my favorite corner of the Amazon, where I studied caimans in 2007, and it's beautifully preserved.
 It has miles upon miles of Victoria regia water lily-covered lakes, pristine forests, tranquil rivers and lush savannahs.

 Where to go: Karanambu Lodge is a private reserve with almost no hunting, so monkeys, birds, giant otters, anteaters and other wildlife are tame and easy to watch.

 Etosha is my favorite place in Africa to see wildlife.
 It's especially good if you have kids because it's easily accessible; the camps are very comfortable and safe; there's a big store with all kinds of supplies and the animals are always present in huge numbers.

 Where to go: In August and September you can sit on a bench facing a watering hole, and watch countless herds of antelopes, zebras, elephants, giraffes and other animals walk in from the desert.
 It's a better wildlife spectacle than the more popular Serengeti migration.

 Madagascar has so much biodiversity that biologists think of it as a small continent rather than a big island.
 Masoala has the largest remaining lowland rainforest there, still relatively pristine and containing a lot of yet undescribed plants and animals, as well as the most beautiful lemurs, the weirdest geckos and chameleons the size of a match.

-, where you can arrange a variety of hikes, walking tours or overnight camping trips.
+Where to go: Visit Masoala National Park, where you can arrange a variety of hikes, walking tours or overnight camping trips.